 We cruised past the tiny mountainside hamlets on the way

 We made it from Gorak Shep to Kala Patthar to Everest Base Camp, and back to Namche Bazaar in one day.
 This required a celebration.

 We quickly booked a comfy hotel, with beds, charging outlets, and a fully stocked bar with the agreement that we would go to the local Irish bar as soon we could.
 After taking my first hot shower (and first actual shower to be honest) in a week, we met up for dinner.

 The Frenchies behind us played pool.
 The Germans to our left were chatting about the 90’s music playing in the place.
 And we chatted about how awesome it was that we had seen Everest.
 We toasted to that.
 Life was good.
-But after my second glass I couldn’t keep my eyes open any longer either, so we headed back.
+But after my second glass I couldn’t keep my eyes open any longer either, so we headed back home to call it quits.
 It was a good day.